erl-lehigh/PyTeLo/README.md

 cd <clone-dir>/mtl
 antlr4 -Dlanguage=Python3 mtl.g4
 ```
+## How To Cite
+Cardona, G.A., Leahy, K., Mann, M. and Vasile, C.I., 2023.
+A Flexible and Efficient Temporal Logic Tool for Python: PyTeLo. arXiv preprint arXiv:2310.08714.
+BibTeX:
+'''
+@article{cardona2023flexible,
+  title={A Flexible and Efficient Temporal Logic Tool for Python: PyTeLo},
+  author={Cardona, Gustavo A and Leahy, Kevin and Mann, Makai and Vasile, Cristian-Ioan},
+  journal={arXiv preprint arXiv:2310.08714},
+  year={2023}
+}
+'''

 **NOTE:** At the moment the implementation only supports python2 and python3.
 However, you
 can generate lexers, parsers, listners, and visitors for other target languages,